England tops Japan in SheBelieves Cup at Red Bull Arena - WHIZ News

-Fellow second-half substitute Toni Duggan set up the goal, blocking a pass attempt by Shiori Miyake and sending a crossing pass into the box that White slid past goalkeeper Sakiko Ikeda.
+Fellow second-half substitute Toni Duggan set up the goal, blocking a pass attempt by Shiori Miyake and sending a crossing pass into the box that White slid past goalkeeper Sakiko Ikeda for her 36th international goal.

+“It was a great interception by Toni and she put the ball in behind for me,” said White, who was recently sidelined with a knee injury.
+“Just as it was coming round to me it was a one-touch finish to get it past the keeper.
+I have faced her many times and she is a fantastic keeper, so I just tried to keep it low.”

 The win was only the third for England since the World Cup (3-4-1) and came days after a 2-0 loss to the United States on Wednesday in Orlando.